 For years, the EEOC has failed to vigorously implement the Age Discrimination in Employment Act of 1967.
 Almost a quarter of all complaints received by the EEOC in 2016 involved age discrimination; yet the agency filed only two lawsuits that year with “age discrimination claims.”

-How Can We Expect the EEOC to Train Employers to Respect and Value Older Workers When the EEOC doesn’t?
+Can We Expect the EEOC to Train Employers to Respect and Value Older Workers When the EEOC Itself Does Not?

 U.S. District Judge Andrew L. Carter, Jr. of the Southern District of New York threw out the paralegal”s age discrimination claims because, he said, they were speculative and unsupported by plausible facts.